Bivariate Distribution Regression with Application to Insurance Data: Monte-Carlo Simulations

-The parametric models in (\ref{eq:PG}) and (\ref{eq:copula}) are correctly specified under DGPs 1 and 2, respectively.
+For all estimation models, we first model the two univariate conditional distributions of $Z$ and $Y|Y>0$, given $P(Y=0|X)\equiv P(Z=0|X)$, the mixed distribution of $Y$ and the joint distribution of $(Y,Z)$ can be obtained.
+For comparisons under DGPs 1 and 2, the true marginal distribution families are assumed for $F_Z$ and $F_Y$ of the two parametric models.
+Thus, the hierarchical model in (\ref{eq:PG}) and the copula model in (\ref{eq:copula}) are correctly specified under DGPs 1 and 2, respectively.
 On the other hand, the DR is miss-specified in all DGPs.
-Taking miss-specification into account, we estimate the DR with pairwise products of regressors.
-Additionally, the discretization points of the support of $Y$ are chosen as empirical quantiles of $\{Y_{i}\}_{i=1}^{n}$ for probabilities 1\%, 2\%, $\ldots$, 100\%.
+Taking miss-specification into account, we consider a transformation that includes pairwise products of regressors in addition to the original regressors for all estimation models.
+For the DR approach, the logit link function is applied and the discretization points of the support of $Y$ are chosen as empirical quantiles of $\{Y_{i}\}_{i=1}^{n}$ for probabilities 1\%, 2\%, $\ldots$, 100\%.